justinjoco/python-tutorial/docs/index.md

 I will be using Python3.6 (since this version includes "type-hinting") and cover introductory to intermediate Python concepts, from basic syntax to object-oriented programming.
 This will neither go over popular Python modules like numpy, scipy, requests, etc, nor teach data structures and algorithms fundamentals.

+**Please leave your feedback here** <https://forms.gle/SxPoW1JhZxGMCCfM8>.

+**To raise an issue on Github for feature requests or bug fixes, use this** <https://github.com/justinjoco/python-tutorial/issues>

 ## What is Python?

 Python is a dynamically-typed, garbage-collected, strongly-typed, interpreted language.